DirtWithWaterz/portfolio/README.md

     A game on a console, it's fully functional.
 Has a tiny dungeon to explore. type "help" for a list of commands on starting the game.

 Mic-Movement-Planet-Flashlight -
-    I know my names are so original, this is where I made the microphone sensitive ai, Made the smooth movement, and I pretty cool flashlight.
-Also I really pretty planet with a star behind it.
+    I know my names are so original, this is where I made the microphone sensitive ai, Made the smooth movement, and a pretty cool flashlight.
+Also a really pretty planet with a star behind it.
 The star moves to simulate an orbit if I remember correctly.
     I also built a voice recognition system, try saying "come in command, Can you hear me?
 Over." or just "can you hear me?".